sauravprakash72/current_website/content/project/mufc/index.md

 # slides: example
 ---

-Federated clustering is an unsupervised learning problem that arises in a number of practical applications, including personalized recommender and healthcare systems.
-With the adoption of recent laws ensuring the "right to be forgotten", the problem of machine unlearning for federated clustering methods has become of significant importance.
-This work proposes the first known unlearning mechanism for federated clustering with privacy criteria that support simple, provable, and efficient data removal at the client and server level.
-The gist of our approach is to combine special initialization procedures with quantization methods that allow for secure aggregation of estimated local cluster counts at the server unit.
-As part of our platform, we introduce secure compressed multiset aggregation (SCMA), which is of independent interest for secure sparse model aggregation.
-In order to simultaneously facilitate low communication complexity and secret sharing protocols, we integrate Reed-Solomon encoding with special evaluation points into the new SCMA pipeline and derive bounds on the time and communication complexity of different components of the scheme.
-Compared to completely retraining K-means++ locally and globally for each removal request, we obtain an average speed-up of roughly 84x across seven datasets, two of which contain biological and medical information that is subject to frequent unlearning requests.
+Federated clustering (FC) is an unsupervised learning problem that arises in a number of practical applications, including personalized recommender and healthcare systems.
+With the adoption of recent laws ensuring the "right to be forgotten", the problem of machine unlearning for FC methods has become of significant importance.
+We introduce, for the first time, the problem of machine unlearning for FC, and propose an efficient unlearning mechanism for a customized secure FC framework.
+Our FC framework utilizes special initialization procedures that we show are well-suited for unlearning.
+To protect client data privacy, we develop the secure compressed multiset aggregation (SCMA) framework that addresses sparse secure federated learning (FL) problems encountered during clustering as well as more general problems.
+To simultaneously facilitate low communication complexity and secret sharing protocols, we integrate Reed-Solomon encoding with special evaluation points into our SCMA pipeline, and prove that the client communication cost is logarithmic in the vector dimension.
+Additionally, to demonstrate the benefits of our unlearning mechanism over complete retraining, we provide a theoretical analysis for the unlearning performance of our approach.
+Simulation results show that the new FC framework exhibits superior clustering performance compared to previously reported FC baselines when the cluster sizes are highly imbalanced.
+Compared to completely retraining K-means++ locally and globally for each removal request, our unlearning procedure offers an average speed-up of roughly 84x across seven datasets.